Don Belton: Life

 Don Belton was born on August 7, 1956, to Charles and Dora Belton in Philadelphia, Pennsylvania.
 Belton was raised by his grandmother in Newark, New Jersey.
 He received a scholarship to attend William Penn Charter School.
 While attending Bennington College Belton befriended James Baldwin, who encouraged him to write.
 He earned a B.A. from Bennington in 1981 and went on to receive an M.A. in creative writing from Hollins College in 1982.
 Belton worked as a reporter for Newsweek magazine.

 In 1986 Belton's first novel, Almost Midnight was published by Beech Tree Books.
 Almost Midnight has been described as a "magical tale" chronicling the life of a preacher through the recollections of three women.
 W. Lawrence Hogue describes the novel as having been misunderstood by mainstream critics at the time of its publication and that Almost Midnight, like other novels Montgomery's Children by Richard H. Perry or Darryl Pinckney's High Cotton, did not fit the "aesthetic, political, and ideological criteria" of the canon of African American literature at the time.
 Critics have recently begun to consider Almost Midnight as a voodoo or hoodoo novel.

 Belton's anthology Speak My Name: Black Men on Masculinity and the American Dream was published by Beacon Press in 1995.
 Critics have called it "brilliant, bold" and "important" for celebrating black masculinity.
 In 2005 Belton's essay "Where We Live: A Conversation with Essex Hemphill and Isaac Julien" was anthologized in the Lambda Award-winning volume Freedom in This Village: Twenty-Five Years of Black Gay Men's Writing, 1979 to the Present.

 Belton taught creative writing at Temple University, Shippensburg University, the University of Michigan, Macalester College, the University of Pennsylvania, and Indiana University, Bloomington.
 In the fall of 2009 he began a tenure track position at Indiana University.

 On December 28, 2009, Belton was found dead in his home in Bloomington, Indiana.
 Ex-Marine Michael Griffin confessed to stabbing Belton and was convicted of murder in 2011.
+He was sentenced to 50 years in prison, which was reduced to 45 years on appeal.
 Shortly after Belton's death the website justicefordonbelton.com was established to commemorate Belton's life and work and as "a place to monitor the progress of the criminal case and the media coverage of this horrific act of violence against a member of our community."
 At the time of his death Belton was working on a second novel.